dands-salaun/UnityAlternativePlayerPrefs/README.md

 Grab the latest unity package from the [releases](https://github.com/dands-salaun/APlayerPrefs/releases "releases") tab of this repo and import it into your project.

-## Save File Name
+## Settings

-At the top of the script FileBasedPrefs.cs you can specify what name you would like your save file to have in the string `SAVE_FILE_NAME`.
+Just go to APlayerPrefs > Settings menu.
+It is possible to configure the name of the saved file, if it will have automatic saving and the interval time of each save.

 ## Usage